 1. What makes a good target?

-To make good targets they need to be SMART!
+Good targets need to be SMART!

 S: Specific.
-Don’t make your goals too vague.
+Don’t make your target too vague.
 M: Measurable.
 You should be able to say if you’ve achieved it or not.
 A: Achievable.
 Do you have the resources (or people) needed to achieve your goals?
-They should rely on you, and no one else!
-R: Realistic.
-Is it possible to do?
-They shouldn’t be too simple or too challenging.
+Your targets should rely on you, and no one else!
+R: Relevant.
+Does it match the goal?
+Don't set a target that doesn't help you achieve your goal.
 T: Time-based.
-Remember you only have so many days at British Hills!
+Remember you only have a few days at British Hills!
 Use your time wisely. |

 Example:

-❌ I want to ask 5 teachers a question.
+❌ I will ask all British Hills teachers a question.
 This is not a good target.
-It might not be achievable.
-What if you don’t meet five teachers?
-It’s also not specific enough.
-Asking questions is a good start, but it can sometimes feel like a job interview!
-It’s important that you ask questions that will encourage conversation.
-It’s also important to talk about yourself too. ❌ I want to speak with many British Hills teachers.
+It isn't relevant to your personal goal.
+If you want to learn about your classmates, asking British Hills teachers a question will not help you to achieve this goal. ❌ I will speak with many of my classmates.
 This is an OK target.
-It’s achievable and realistic, but it’s not measurable or specific enough!
+It’s relevant but it’s not measurable or specific enough!
 How will you know you’ve met the goal?
-Does replying to the teacher’s questions during class with one-word answers count as speaking?
-How will your monitor your progress?
-Your target needs more information. ✅ I want to use the class activities to learn new things about my classmates.
+How many classmates do you mean?
+How will you monitor your progress?
+Your target needs more details. ✅ I will speak to one different classmate after every lesson.
 This is a great target!
-It’s specific (practise speaking English with my classmates).
-Measurable (did I do this for every class?
+It’s specific (one different classmate after every lesson).
+Measurable (did you do this for every class?
 Most classes?
 Only some classes?)
-Achievable (doesn’t rely on other people being available).
-Realistic (I can reach this goal even with a basic level of English).
+Achievable (You can reach this goal even with a basic level of English).
+Relevant (If you do this, you will learn more about your classmates ).
 And it’s Time-based (I can achieve it within my stay at British Hills). 📝Now it’s time to write your own targets for the two goals.
 Be sure to write at least two in the boxes. |